Who's going to the sacrifice: The lamb of God or just more lambs?

 the most powerful (the son of God!) to save the vast masses – is at odds with

 the facts.
-It must seem to outsiders that Europeans often do not practice what
+It must seem to outsiders that Europeans often do not practise what

 they preach.
 There’s an apparently forked tongued babble of love and hate that must